Videos on Making Cities Together!

 3 New Placemaking Design Strategies were developed by international and local design teams in collaboration with local initiatives.
 In a public presentation at Naipolitans' platform in Memorial Park the strategies were shared and discussed.

-Placemaking Design Intervention
+Placemaking Design Strategy

 In Dandora the first step towards the 'Must Seed' strategy will be implemented: a model street to show an example of a well designed and used public space.